Is the title confusing?

 What is CFA?

-CFA is a globally recognised certificate conferred by the US – based CFA Institute, formerly known as the Association for Investment Management and Research.
+CFA is a globally recognized certificate conferred by the US-based CFA Institute, formerly known as the Association for Investment Management and Research.
 When you clear the CFA exam, you are known as a “CFA charter holder”.

 An extremely difficult exam, the exam pass percentage historically is as low as 32%.
 Candidates who are successful take about four attempts to clear the charter.